wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 retry the prefetch access, which will still miss the cache.
 Since both directory and data entries are guaranteed to exist, however, when the response of the prefetch access is received, the data from the lower level will always be inserted into the data array, achieving the effect of prefetching for a non-inclusive cache.

+##### sendFetch()

+Method `sendFetch()` is very similar to other methods that generate external requests to the upper level.
+The purpose of this method is to acquire the data block from the upper level, when an access hits the cache and requires data to be sent, but the data block is missing.

+The method takes an argument, `cmd`, as the custom command to the fetch event, though non-inclusive caches only use `Fetch` or `FetchInvX`.
+Recall that `Fetch` only works on shared blocks, while `FetchInvX` only works on blocks with the ownership, this method can hence either read data from the upper level, or read and downgrade an exclusive block from the upper level.

+#####